Read our Autonmous FinOps for Kubernetes datasheet for more information and insights.

 Efficient Resource Utilization

-Now, if they utilize a Spark Kubernetes approach, iteration cycles speed up by up to 10 times faster due to containerization, with reports of five-minute dev workflows reduced to 30 seconds.
-Spark Kubernetes dynamic allocation not only results in a dramatic increase in processing, containerization using Kubernetes is not as resource intensive as hardware-level virtualization.
+If they utilize a Spark on Kubernetes approach, iteration cycles speed up by up to 10 times due to containerization, with reports of five-minute dev workflows reduced to 30 seconds.Containerization using Kubernetes is less resource intensive as hardware-level virtualization, and Spark Kubernetes dynamic allocation results in a dramatic increase in processing.

 Easy, Centralized Administration

 It’s quite common for Kubernetes Spark projects to have mixes of the different elements available for data handling and Spark job orchestration.
-These can include various back ends and Spark SQL data storage (to mention a few) when users run these Spark components as workloads in a similar Kubernetes cluster results in better performance.
+These can include various backends and Spark SQL data storage (to mention a few) when users run these Spark components as workloads in a similar Kubernetes cluster results in better performance.
 This happens as Kubernetes ensures each workload has adequate resources and connectivities to all dependencies, whether in the same cluster or outside of it.

 Big Cost Savings

-In the world of big data, cloud computing, and pay-as-you-go pricing, every enterprise wants to cut down their costs.
+In the world of large-scale data analytics, cloud computing, and pay-as-you-go pricing, every enterprise wants to cut down their costs.
+In fact, a recent study found that as much as a third of cloud spend goes directly to waste.
 That is why many enterprises are looking to K8s Spark for efficient resource sharing and utilization.
+Running Apache Spark on K8s has proven to help enterprises reduce their cloud costs substantially via complete isolation and powerful resource sharing.

 How does this cost reduction happen?
 Users can deploy all their apps in one Kubernetes cluster.
 As an application finishes, Kubernetes can quickly tear down its containers and quickly reallocate the resources to another application, and optimize Spark Kubernetes configuration based on Spark metrics and other performance benchmarks.
-The whole process only takes 10 seconds for resources to be moved elsewhere.
+The whole process only takes seconds for resources to be moved elsewhere.

 The Problems with Spark on Kubernetes